 In 2017, WFMN released a “Blueprint for Action”, which was a series of 20 recommendations to improve the lives of young women.
 The report criticized the concept of assimilating new immigrants and criticized the U.S. government anti-terrorism program called Countering Violent Extremism, alleging that it targeted women who wear Islamic headscarves.

-The staff of WFMN is led by president and CEO Lee Roper-Batker.
-Roper-Batker first took over in 2001.
-She has been working in the left-wing feminist and labor union movements since the 1980s.
+The president and CEO of WFMN is Gloria Perez, who took the position in 2009.
+She was previously the president and CEO of poverty relief nonprofit Jeremiah Project.
+Previously, Lee Roper-Batker.
+Roper-Batker took on the position of president and CEO in 2001.
+Previously, she had been working in the left-wing feminist and labor union movements since the 1980s.

 According to its 2018 Form 990 tax return, WFMN raised $4.9 million in revenue in 2017.
 It awarded $2.7 million in grants and spent $5.7 million in total.
 It has a total assets of $27.2 million.

 Its largest single expense was in grant making and supporting that operation, spending $3.1 million.
 Its second-largest expense was promoting philanthropy, spending $1.5 million.
 Its third-largest expense was on its research, spending $285, 721.